Meditation For Sleep – The Secret to a Deep Good Night’s Slumber

 If you are just starting out the meditation for sleep practice then including a specific mantra would help you dive deeper into keeping a relaxed mind.
-Make sure to repeat the mantra with each inhale and let it regulate the breathing.
+However, make sure to repeat the mantra with each inhale and let it regulate the breathing.

 6. Include the 2:1 and 4:1 Breathing Technique

 An effective method of practicing meditation is inhaling on the count of two, holding the breath for one second, exhaling slowly on the count of four, and finishing it by holding the breath for one second.
-You need to find a breathing pattern that is suitable for the practice.
+Moreover, you need to find a breathing pattern that is suitable for the practice.